micsparre/micsparre/README.md

 ### education 📖

-Graduated from UC Berkeley College of Engineering in Spring 2022, majoring in Electrical Engineering and Computer Sciences (EECS)
+I graduated from UC Berkeley College of Engineering in Spring 2022, majoring in Electrical Engineering and Computer Sciences (EECS)

 ### work experience 📈